mirumee/ariadne-codegen/README.md

 - pydantic
 - httpx (can be avoided by providing another base client class with `base_client_file_path` and `base_client_name` parameters)

+## Example

+Example with simple schema and few queries and mutations is available [here](./EXAMPLE.md).

 <br>

 ## **Crafted with ❤️ by [Mirumee Software](http://mirumee.com)** hello@mirumee.com